jean-cih/MediaPlayer/README.md

 # MediaPlayer
-Using this app listen to illegal music in Russia)
+Using this app I listen to illegal music in Russia)